dannywade/dnac-sidekick/README.md

 ```

 ## Feature Highlights
 The goal is to provide features that help extract the most useful information from DNAC for the user.
-The tool is not built to have full parity with every DNAC API call - it's simply meant to be an engineer's *sidekick* :grin: when interacting with Cisco DNA Center.
+The tool is not built to have a command for every available DNAC API call - it's simply meant to be an engineer's *sidekick* :grin: when interacting with Cisco DNA Center.
 This feature list will grow, but here are the current tasks that can be performed using DNAC Sidekick:

 **Inventory**
 - Device information (all devices or a specific device via hostname)